Monster Hunter Wilds: Everything We Know About Capcom’s Most Ambitious Monster Hunter Yet

 The launch wasn’t perfect.

-- PC Performance Issues – Tanked Steam reviews to ~12% positive.
+Performance Issues on PC – Steam reviews dropped to ~12% positive.

-- Capcom’s Response – Patch Ver.
-1.021 added 9★ Tempered monsters, rebalanced weapons, and new talismans.
+Capcom’s Response – Patch Ver.
+1.021: Added 9★ Tempered monsters, balanced weapons, and new talismans.

-- Sales Story – 10M units in month one… but a 95% sales drop soon after, rattling investors.
+Sales Story – 10M in month one… then it fell by 95% not long after, shaking investors.

 Monster Hunter Wilds – System Requirements